mcpalumbo/fasttarget/README.md

 #### Steps:

 1. **Run the Configuration Script:**
-   - In your terminal, in the repo directory you can find the file `configuration.py`.
-Run with the following command:
+   - In your terminal, navigate to the repository directory and run the following command:
      ```bash
      python configuration.py
      ```